Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/libraries.md

 MS/MS spectral libraries from GNPS, Massbank, MONA, and other sources are available for spectral matching in GNPS2.

-## Propogated MS/MS Spectral Libraries
+## Propagated MS/MS Spectral Libraries

 This section contains propagated spectral libraries that inherently are less confident but this provides an avenue to give more identifications.